yhagio/tutorialedge.net/content/compsci/sorting/bubble-sort-in-python.md

 # Space Complexity = O(n)

 def bubbleSort(my_list):
+    # default the swapped variable to true
     swapped = True
+    # kick off our sorting loop
     while swapped:
+        # set swapped to false
         swapped = False
+        # for every element in your list
         for i in range(len(my_list)-1):
+            # if this element is greater than the next
+            # element
             if my_list[i] > my_list[i+1]:
+                # swap the values
                 my_list[i], my_list[i+1] = my_list[i+1], my_list[i]
+                # print out that we've swapepd these values
                 print("Swapped: {} with {}".format(my_list[i], my_list[i+1]))
+                # set swapped to true
                 swapped = True
+    # finish up by returning our swapped list
     return my_list

 my_list = [8,2,1,3,5,4]